lmd808/Liri/README.md

 ![DOWHATCOMMAND] (https://github.com/lmd808/liri/blob/master/images/dowhatcommand.png)

 ### Step Two:
 type in an input.
 The concert-this command take in a parameter of a band name or artist.
 The spotify-this-song  command takes in a parameter of a song.
 The movie-this command takes in a parameter of a movie title.
 Finally, the do-what-it-says command does not take a parameter.
 It will read the random.txt file.
+NOTE: THE PARAMETERS MUST BE IN QUOTATIONS!!!
 See Images Below:

 concert-this command